kabir31/mockup/README.md

-# User story for Movie Rater
+# User stories for Movie Rater

 1. User can view movie titles
 2. Users can rate titles